NERC-CEH/RainfallQC/docs/tutorials.rst

 -------------------------------------------------------------
 Let's say you have data for a single rain gauge stored in "hourly_rain_gauge_data.csv" which looks like this:

-.. table:: Single rain gauge data example
+.. table:: Example data 1.
+Single rain gauge
     :widths: auto
     :align: center